Lead Sources

 • Antique

-• Damaged or excessively worn
+• Damaged or heavily used

 More information about lead in dinnerware, ceramics, and pottery can be found on the FDA website.

-Imported Candies
+Imported Candies and Other Foods

 Imported Cosmetics and Jewelry